FrogBattle/HelioBench/timelog.md

 * *Due to a GitHub/VSCode mistake, lost last 5 hours of code progress*
 * *0.5 hour* Plan for the meeting - progress, questions, agenda, etc.
 * *0.5 hour* Sit regular supervisor meeting.
+* *3.0 hour* Make up on progress on automating HelioBench Azure deployment.
+Realise there is no need for an individual orchestrator instance - all can be done by the host.
+* *3.0 hours* Implement Prometheus image pushing and deployment.
+* *1.0 hour* Add linting and virtual environment to the project for ease of use.

 ### 17 Jan 2021
 * *1.0 hour* Start implementing the designed architecture.